top of page

 • Taillight stroboscopic elements

-• Prismatic lense
+• Prismatic lens

 Initial prototypes and mockups were built: